kurniaeliazar/videola-android-sdk-examples/README.md

-Videola SDK Kotlin Example
+Videola.io SDK Kotlin Example
 =====

 [![](https://jitpack.io/v/org.bitbucket.gruveo/videola-sdk-android.svg)](https://jitpack.io/#org.bitbucket.gruveo/videola-sdk-android)

-With the Videola SDK, you can add video and voice calling support to your Android app, quickly.
+With the Videola.io SDK, you can add video and voice calling support to your Android app, quickly.
 The SDK provides a ready-to-use, white-label screen with a video and voice calling interface that you can use right away.

 Setup
 -----